Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Discussion

-The \class{B}-class was first defined in \citet{1984PhDT.........3T} based on their on average large albedo in comparison to the other members of the \class{C}-complex.
-With the disappearance of the UV wavelength region from taxonomy, \class{F}-types are no longer distinguishable from \class{B}-types, and the generally high albedo distribution of the latter has become a broad distribution with a standard deviation of around \SI{10}{\percent}, see \cref{fig:class_spectra}.
+The \class{B}-class was first defined in \citet{1984PhDT.........3T} based on their average albedo, which is higher in comparison to the other members of the \class{C}-complex.
+With the disappearance of the UV wavelength region from taxonomy, \class{F}-types are no longer distinguishable from \class{B}-types, and the distribution of generally high albedos of the latter has become a broad distribution with a standard deviation of around \SI{10}{\percent}, see \cref{fig:class_spectra}.
 This distribution is further visible in the large variance in the $z_2$-scores of \class{B}-types (\cref{fig:ccomplex}).
-Instead, the ``bright-\class{C}" \citep{1984PhDT.........3T} are best identified a by another common interpretation of the class mnemonic, their ``blue" slope longward of $\sim$\SI{0.7}{\micro\meter}, causing a readily-apparent distinction from other classes specifically in the $z_1$ latent score.
+Instead, the bright \class{C} \citep{1984PhDT.........3T} are best identified by another common interpretation of the class mnemonic, their blue slope longwards of $\sim$\SI{0.7}{\micro\meter}, causing a readily apparent distinction from other classes specifically in the $z_1$ latent score.
 Nevertheless, the \class{B}-types do not separate entirely from the neighbouring \class{C}-types and form a diffuse but continuous branch of the complex, as shown in \cref{fig:ccomplex}.

-The class variance in $z_1$-$z_2$ indicates that bluer \class{B}-types further tend to be brighter.
-As shown in the upper focus (a) in \cref{fig:ccomplex}, both the archetype \class{B}-type \nuna{2}{Pallas} as well as near-Earth asteroid \nuna{3200}{Phaethon} are among the bluest and brightest class members. \nuna{531}{Zerlina} is further highlighted as member of the \emph{Pallas} collisional family, for which \citet{DifferencesBetAliLa2016} note a significantly larger average albedo compared to the remaining \class{B}-types.
-In $z_4$, \class{B}-types have larger scores than other \class{C}-complex members with $z_1$-score due to the visible part of the fourth latent component resembling the \class{B} spectral region (compare \cref{fig:latent_loadings,fig:class_spectra}).
+The class variance in $z_1$-$z_2$ indicates that bluer \class{B}-types also tend to be brighter.
+As shown in subpanel (a) in \cref{fig:ccomplex}, the archetype \class{B}-type \nuna{2}{Pallas} and near-Earth asteroid \nuna{3200}{Phaethon} are among the bluest and brightest class members. \nuna{531}{Zerlina} is further highlighted as a member of the Pallas collisional family, for which \citet{DifferencesBetAliLa2016} note a significantly higher average albedo compared to the remaining \class{B}-types.
+In $z_4$ \class{B}-types have higher scores than the other \class{C}-complex members, with the $z_1$ score due to the visible part of the fourth latent component resembling the \class{B} spectral region (compare \cref{fig:latent_loadings,fig:class_spectra}).